pamulapati/rosette-nameindex-clouderasearch/README.md

 <H2>Viewing Test Results</H2>

-Query for primaryName:bob and observer that the Rosette®’s name indexing and matching technology found Robert Smith as a valid match. <br/>
+Query for primaryName:bob and observer that the Rosette®’s name indexing and matching technology found Robert Smith as a valid match. <br/> Notice that the Primary Name used in search is "bob", as you can see in the results below Cloudera Search  found the document with "Robert Smith" using Basis Technology’s Rosette® to perform fuzzy name search. http://hostname:8983/solr/namesearch_shard3_replica1/select?q=primaryName%3Abob&wt=json&indent=true
-http://hostname:8983/solr/namesearch_shard3_replica1/select?q=primaryName%3Abob&wt=json&indent=true

 ![Alt text](/screenshots/results.png?raw=true "Optional Title")